 This is a simple standing hamstring stretch.
 Rest your foot on a knee- to waist-high support and stretch your hamstrings by trying to reach your toes and pushing the heel outwards.

-Lie down on your back, hip and knee flexed.
-Using a rope or a stretch band, slowly straighten your knee to stretch the hamstring.
+Lie down on your back, with the hip and knee flexed.
+Using a rope or a stretch band, slowly straighten your knee and stretch the hamstring.

 Treatment of High Hamstring Tendonitis

 Any physical injury requires ample amount of rest.